-A sales methodology is the process or framework utilized by your salespeople, enabling them to effectively begin and engage in each phase of the sales process.
+A sales methodology is the process or framework that enables your salespeople to effectively begin and engage in each phase of the sales process.

 While similar to a sales process, a sales methodology differs in that it’s a disciplined set of principles and best practices that translate into salesperson actions, as opposed to only mapping out a series of steps that lead to sales success.
 A great sales methodology will describe the “how,” “what,” and “why” of your sales process, from gathering intel on a client to analyzing their business needs.